AI for Canadian Healthcare Clinics: A PHIPA-Safe Adoption Guide for 2026

 The PHIPA AI Decision Matrix for Ontario Clinic Scribes (2026 snapshot)

-Vendor Canadian residency PHIPA HIC-equivalent contract Audit-log retention CPSO disclosure trigger OHIP billing exposure IPC DPIA status
+Vendor Canadian residency PHIPA HIC-equivalent contract Audit-log retention CPSO disclosure trigger OHIP billing exposure

 Physician accountability under CPSO: what “informed by AI” means in audit

-None of those corrections were silently accepted: every one was logged through the EMR sign-off audit trail.
-That discipline (review, correct, sign) is what makes the “informed by AI” documentation hold up at audit.
+Every correction was logged through the EMR sign-off audit trail at each Ontario clinic.
+That discipline (review, correct, sign) is what makes “informed by AI” hold up.

 The 60-day breach SOP every clinic needs before deploying AI